 2 avocados - diced into the ceviche, or sliced and served on the side

-optional: cucumber and/or bell pepper
+Optional: cucumber and/or bell pepper

-In a small mixing bowl, combine the lime juice, lemon juice and sea salt.
+2 In a small mixing bowl, combine lime juice, lemon juice, and sea salt.
 Pour the mixture over the raw halibut mixture.
-Stir gently until combined.

-Cover and place in the refrigerator.
-Allow the halibut to marinate 30 minutes to 2 hours, until the ceviche is chilled and the halibut is opaque and "cooked" through.
+4 Allow the halibut to marinate for 30 minutes to 2 hours until the ceviche is chilled, and the halibut is opaque and "cooked" through.